'Metro Man' Sreedharan requests PM not to agree to Delhi govt's free travel scheme for women

 The former Delhi Metro Rail Corporation (DMRC) chief has also sought Modi's intervention in the matter.

-Even the then prime minister Atal Bihar Vajpayee had bought a ticket himself to travel to the station from where the metro's first section was inaugurated, he said.
+Even the then prime minister Atal Bihari Vajpayee had bought a ticket himself to travel to the station from where the metro's first section was inaugurated, he said.

 "I would very earnestly request you sir not to agree to the Delhi government's proposal of free travel to ladies in the Metro.

-"If the Delhi government is so keen to help lady commuters, I would suggest Delhi government can pay directly to the lady commuters the cost of their travel rather than make travel free on the Metro," Sreedharan said in the letter.
+"If the Delhi government is so keen to help lady commuters, I would suggest it can pay directly to the lady commuters the cost of their travel rather than make travel free on the metro," Sreedharan said in the letter.

 Earlier this month, the Arvind Kejriwal government announced that it would make commute for women in public buses and metro trains free.